 - A higher level apprenticeship at Level 5 with 120 credits

-- A foundation degree or HND preferably studied in Health and Social Care, other subject matters will also be considered
+- A foundation degree, preferably studied in Health and Social Care, or a related Level 5 qualification

 If you have any queries please contact Ben Furlong: email@example.com.

 UCB encourages you to seek as much industry experience and exposure throughout your studies and we work with industry providers to offer you a variety of opportunities (paid and voluntary).

 Over the years, we have developed close working relationships throughout the health and social care sector.
 Our hired@UCB team will assist you in finding work that gives you the relevant experience to support your future career plans.